 The Midwest Jesuits, representing the combining of the Chicago-Detroit and Wisconsin Provinces of the Society of Jesus, encompass an area comprised of Wyoming, North Dakota, South Dakota, Nebraska, Iowa, Minnesota, Wisconsin, Michigan, Indiana, Kentucky, Ohio, and most of northern and eastern Illinois.

 About the Jesuits

 Jesuits draw on the rich tradition of Ignatian spirituality and reflection.
-In our retreat centers, parishes, campus ministries, and other settings, we offer these resources to all who want to discern God’s presence in their lives.
-At the same time, we also aim to be “contemplatives in action,” people who bring this spirituality into the wide world.
+In our retreat centers, parishes, campus ministries, and other settings, we offer resources to all who want to discern God’s presence in their lives.
+At the same time, we also aim to be “contemplatives in action,” people who bring Ignatian spirituality into the wide world.
 That includes our work on behalf of global justice, peace, and dialogue.

 As members of a religious order, Jesuits take three vows — of poverty, chastity, and obedience — and a fourth vow of obedience with regard to mission.
-In other words, Jesuits must be ready to accept whatever mission the Pope requires, a vow that is reflective of our broader dedication to the universal Church, and to the greater good of all people from all faiths and cultures.
+In other words, Jesuits must be ready to accept whatever mission the pope requires, a vow that is reflective of our broader dedication to the universal Church and to the greater good of all people from all faiths and cultures.

 Our collaboration with the laity flows from our personal relationships with Christ.
 We see ourselves as companions of Jesus, and we invite others to join us as friends in the Lord.
 Together, we build up the body of Christ.

 With our friends and partners, we also reach out to a broadly diverse world because that is where God is.
 From experience and reflection, we know that meaning, value, and divine purpose can be discovered "in all things."